quorrajs/Quorra-docs/more/security.md

 By default, Quorra includes a `User` model in your `app/models` directory.
 Please remember when building the Schema for this Model to ensure that the password field is a minimum of 60 characters.

-> **Note:** Don't forget to set auth middleware support to true in the `app/config/middleware.js` file to enable authentication support in your application.
+> **Note:** Don't forget to set auth and session middlewares to true in the `app/config/middleware.js` file to enable authentication support in your application.

 ## Storing Passwords